Git and GitHub

-All developers will use some kind of version control system (VCS), a tool to allow them to collaborate with other developers on a project without danger of them overwriting each other's work, and roll back to previous versions of the code base if a problem is discovered later on.
+All developers will use some kind of version control system (VCS), a tool to allow them to collaborate with other developers on a project without the danger of them overwriting each other's work, and roll back to previous versions of the code base if a problem is discovered later on.
 The most popular VCS (at least among web developers) is Git, along with GitHub, a site that provides hosting for your repositories and several tools for working with them.
 This module aims to teach you what you need to know about both of them.

 VCSes are essential for software development:

 - It is rare that you will work on a project completely on your own, and as soon as you start working with other people you start to run the risk of conflicting with each other's work — this is when both of you try to update the same piece of code at the same time.
-You need to have some kind of mechanism in place to manage the occurences, and help avoid loss of work as a result.
+You need to have some kind of mechanism in place to manage the occurrences, and help avoid loss of work as a result.

 - When working on a project on your own or with others, you'll want to be able to back up the code in a central place, so it is not lost if your computer breaks.